 An article in Kashmir Ink during 2018 turned out to be the inspiration for the cleansing of bowlis.
 An informal group named Friend’s club.
 R. O of Udhampur started this cleaning process.
 Bowlis are in the Billan Baoli area of Udhampur.
 Sharing their views among the elderly and other citizens in the area, they found an opportunity in these Covid times as they concluded to bring bowlis back to life.

 The team of volunteers were keen to revive bowlis.
 They started with simple equipment.
 Citizens armed with gloves and spades would gather on Sunday mornings for the cleanup.
 “Rising in the early morning to clean up bowlis is like exercise,” shared an enthusiastic Naresh Kumar.
 He explained the process, “The water is poured out of the bowlis manually by using buckets.
-Since these bowlis were unnoticed for long, the baolis would be full of algae.
-Algaes are then scrubbed and cleaned.”
+The baolis are full of algae as they were unnoticed for a long time.
+Algaes are scrubbed and cleaned.”
 It takes approximately 2 hours to clean a Bowli.
 After every two to three months, the team repeats the same process to maintain the Bowli.

 Rise of Water Warriors